Towards a Localised S-Matrix Theory: The Localised S-Matrix

-In the limit of vanishing spread of the production and detection vertices, \ie $\dx,\, \dy \to 0$, the complementary error functions take the values: $\Erfc\, z_+ \to 0$ and $\Erfc\,z_- \to 2$.
-In this vanishing limit of $\dl$, the non-local amplitude~\refs{eq:amplitude_final} simplifies to
+In the limit of vanishing spread of the production and detection vertices, \ie ${\dx, \dy \to 0}$, the complementary error functions take the values: $\Erfc\, z_+ \to 0$ and $\Erfc\,z_- \to 2$.
+In this vanishing limit of $\dl$, the localised amplitude~\refs{eq:amplitude_final} simplifies to

 This form of the amplitude implies that the exchanged particle passes through definite points in space, $\xb$ and $\yb$.
-In fact, $T_{\rm NL}$ gets proportional to the Green's function of the Euclidean 3D space, $e^{i \qt \absl}/\absl$.
+In fact, $T_{\rm L}$ gets proportional to the Green's function of the Euclidean 3D space, $e^{i \qt \absl}/\absl$.
 Since the momentum uncertainties diverge when $\dl\to 0$, the resulting incoming and outgoing momenta, ${\bf p}$ and ${\bf k}$, will be unrelated to each other and so arbitrary.
 However, the three-momentum of the mediator may be identified by its wavenumber, $\qt$.
 If $\qt^2 \geq 0$, this would correspond to a real particle with momentum $\qt$.
-Instead, for $\qt^2 < 0$, the amplitude $T_{\rm NL}$ would fall off exponentially as $e^{-|\qt|\, \absl}$, representing a decaying mode that travels an effective mean distance of~$1/|\qt|$ from a point source.
+Instead, for $\qt^2 < 0$, the amplitude $T_{\rm L}$ would fall off exponentially as $e^{-|\qt|\, \absl}$, representing a decaying mode that travels an effective mean distance of~$1/|\qt|$ from a point source.